 Winter in the northern hemisphere is summer in the southern, so it’s easy to flip the script on the weather.
 And when all else fails, just head to the Equatorial region for sun, sun, sun.
 The best places to visit in winter offer lush landscapes, moderate temperatures, and plenty of activities outside.

-• Secret Season in Kenya The secret season in East Africa is a local delight and the perfect time for a blissfully private safari in Kenya.
-Because most visitors are focused on the Maasai Mara’s migration times, the secret season is a period of recovery, growth, and the natural daily cycles of the animals in the Mara.
-Starting around October and running through to March, secret season is more affordable, and just as spectacular.
+- Secret Season in Kenya – The secret season in East Africa is a local delight and the perfect time for a blissfully private safari in Kenya.
+Because most visitors are focused on the Maasai Mara’s Great Migration times, the secret season is a period of recovery, growth, and the natural daily cycles of the animals in the Mara.
+Starting around October and running through to March, secret season safaris (excluding festive season) are more affordable and just as spectacular.

 Looking for More Ideas?